COST-BENEFIT ANALYSIS

 Benefits of a Cost Benefit analysis

-Providing useful information to decision-makers at key decision milestones throughout the project development cycle;
+Providing quantified insights to decision-makers at key decision milestones throughout the project development cycle;

 Prioritising or ranking projects to meet a set of intended objectives with constrained resources;